stramulu/US-YoY-Inflation-Forecasting/README.md

 - The ensemble method produced the most accurate and stable forecasts.
 - Predictions closely align with the July 2025 CPI report, supporting the model’s validity in the near term.

+## Quick View

+If you only want to **see the forecasts and outputs**, you don’t need to install anything.
+Simply open [`forecasting.ipynb`](./forecasting.ipynb) in GitHub — all results, plots, and explanations are saved in the notebook itself.

 ## How to Run

 1. Clone the repository and navigate into the project folder: